|Dates:||June 29 – July 19|

 The Taj Mahal

 We step aboard our first Indian train, bound for Agra!
 Settling into the gentle rhythms of the rails, we observe India in all her glory, passing through cities, villages and everything in between.
 They say you haven’t truly gone to India until you have ridden her trains!
-Upon arrival, we begin our afternoon at the Sloth Bear Sanctuary where we get up close and personal with the sloth bears and their caretakers, learning about these unique endangered bears and the conservation efforts taking place.
+Upon arrival, we begin our afternoon exploring UNESCO World Heritage sites and soaking in India’s rich history.
 The next day we rise before dawn to catch the sunrise over the Taj Mahal, marveling at its beauty and grandeur and snapping the iconic photos that we will treasure forever.

 Back in Delhi we spend our final evening enjoying a delicious final feast and celebrating our trip.
 We reflect on the memories that we have made and the amazing friendships we have forged.
 As per ARCC tradition, we spend a late night as a group, sharing our special memories of this special summer program in India.